Over $1 Billion in Verdicts and Settlements

 Concerns About Electronic Cigarette Use

-The Centers for Disease Control and Prevention (CDC) state that while electronic cigarettes have the potential to benefit adults who are already hooked on nicotine, they are unsafe for young people, pregnant women, or those who do not currently use tobacco.
+The Centers for Disease Control and Prevention (CDC) states that while electronic cigarettes have the potential to benefit adults who are already hooked on nicotine, they are unsafe for young people, pregnant women, or those who do not currently use tobacco.

 One benefit promoted by e-cigarette makers is the fact that e-cigs do not contain tar, which is produced by smoking traditional cigarettes.
-What these manufacturers don’t mention is that e-cigarettes may contain heavy metals such as nickel, tin and lead, along with other dangerous chemicals that are linked to increased rates of cancer and lung disease.
-E-cigarettes also often contain larger quantities of nicotine than standard cigarettes, which is widely known to be highly addictive, harmful to developing brains and toxic to unborn babies.
+What these manufacturers don’t mention is that e-cigarettes may contain heavy metals such as nickel, tin, and lead, along with other dangerous chemicals that are linked to increased rates of cancer and lung disease.
+E-cigarettes also often contain larger quantities of nicotine than standard cigarettes, which is widely known to be highly addictive, harmful to developing brains, and toxic to unborn babies.
 If e-liquid is swallowed or absorbed through the skin, it can be lethal.

-Another less common but still serious danger is the risk of a malfunctioning e-cigarette devices.
+Another less common but still serious danger is the risk of malfunctioning e-cigarette devices.
 The CDC reports that defective electronic cigarettes have caused fires and explosions, resulting in severe facial and hand burn injuries.
 The Food and Drug Administration notes that users are most frequently injured while the e-cig device is charging.

-If an explosion or fire occurs while using or charging the e-cigarette, the FDA recommends reporting the incident, making note of the name of the e-cig manufacturer along with the brand name, model and serial number of the device and the location where it was purchased.
-Such quick action may result in a recall or discontinuation of sale of the potentially dangerous vaporizer or e-cigarette.
+If an explosion or fire occurs while using or charging the e-cigarette, the FDA recommends reporting the incident, making note of the name of the e-cig manufacturer along with the brand name, model, and serial number of the device and the location where it was purchased.
+Such quick action may result in a recall or discontinuation of the sale of the potentially dangerous vaporizer or e-cigarette.

 Have You Suffered an Injury or Illness Due to Electronic Cigarettes?

 Electronic cigarette malfunctions involving fires or leaking nicotine fluids can result in serious burns and illnesses.
 If you have been injured by a defective e-cigarette, contact Davis, Saperstein & Salomon, P.C.
-Our experienced product liability attorneys can advise you on how to hold negligent e-cigarette manufacturers accountable and pursue compensation to cover your medical bills and other losses, such as pain, suffering and disfigurement.
+Our experienced product liability attorneys can advise you on how to hold negligent e-cigarette manufacturers accountable and pursue compensation to cover your medical bills and other losses, such as pain, suffering, and disfigurement.

 Our law firm has been providing trustworthy, dependable legal representation for more than 30 years to clients throughout New York and New Jersey.
 Call or contact us online to request a free consultation to discuss your e-cigarette or vaporizer injury and legal options.
 There is no legal fee unless we obtain financial compensation for you.